Alexey-Kovalevich/rsschool-cv/cv.md

 I haven't experience like FrontEnd Developer yet, but I have 2-year experience working like Web/UX Designer.

 I passed some intensives from Glo Academy learning HTML, CSS & JS.
-There were educational works but pretty interesting.

 ###Education